mosazhaw/path/README.md

 #### Page Elements

+Path displays one or more page elements on a single web page.
+Each element has several properties.

 | Property | Description |
 | ------------- | ------------- |
 | id  | The page element id |